Combining a Breast Augmentation with a Breast Lift

 Breast lifts usually require larger incisions that breast enlargements.
 The incisions might extend all the way from the areola to the fold where the lower part of the breast joins the chest.

-• Side Effects – There are no major side effects involved in this procedure.
+- Side Effects – There are no major side effects involved in this procedure.
 However, some degree of swelling and bruising is common after the procedure.
 The breast shape might change with time, and you might not get the desired result for the first couple of months.
 Speak to your surgeon if you do not get the desired results.
-The combination of an augmentation and a breast lift has a higher success rate than an augmentation or a breast lift alone.
+The combination breast augmentation and lift has a higher success rate than an augmentation or a breast lift alone.

-Dr. Andrew Ordon and Dr. Ritu Chopra, two skilled plastic surgeons serving the Beverly Hills area, will be happy to help you comprehensively enhance your breasts.
+Dr. Andrew Ordon and Dr. Ritu Chopra, two skilled Beverly Hills plastic surgeons, will be happy to help you comprehensively enhance your breasts.
 Make an appointment for a consultation – contact our office today.